borgbackup/borgbackup.github.io/support/free.rst

 We might also use BountySource to fund raise for some bigger goals.

 As a developer, you can become a Bounty Hunter and win bounties (earn money).

-As a borgbackup developer you can also join the liberapay borgbackup team.